zestyroxy/evulving/_posts/2019-01-28-wrestling.markdown

 date:   2019-01-28 17:15:42 +0200
 image: /images/wrestling.jpg
 card: summary_large_image
-keywords: female wrestling, glow, women wrestlers, wwe, world wrestling entertainment women, wrestling is feminist, is wrestling feminist, divas wwe, superstars wwe, female wrestlers, Unladylike: A Grrl's Guide to Wrestling, Heather Bandenburg
+keywords: "female wrestling, glow, women wrestlers, wwe, world wrestling entertainment women, wrestling is feminist, is wrestling feminist, divas wwe, superstars wwe, female wrestlers, Unladylike: A Grrl's Guide to Wrestling, Heather Bandenburg"
 ---
 Between the ages of eleven and thirteen, I became obsessed with wrestling.
 At the time, the popular TV shows were *WWF* (World Wrestling Federation) and *WCW* (World Championship Wrestling).
 My favourite wrestlers were Vampiro and Sting.
 I suppose I loved black and white makeup.
 I also liked other wrestlers, including Edge and Christian, the X-Factor (Triple H, Road Dog, Billy Gun and X-Pac), the Hardy Boyz and Lita, Steve Austin, Rey Mysterio, Kane and the Undertaker, and Trish Stratus.